pvillega/greenscreen-sample/README.md

 Please see [Kubernetes_Readme](deployment/gcp_kubernetes/GCP_Kubernetes.md) on `deployment` folder for more information

 Includes instructions on how to setup [Concourse](https://concourse.ci/index.html) for CI tasks

+###  Deploying To Heroku

+Please see [Heroku's Readme](deployment/heroku/Heroku.md) on `deployment` folder for more information

+NOTE: As of 27th May 2017 Heroku doesn't support Http/2 yet.

 ## Contribution policy ##